-The fourth year will give Majors an opportunity to pursue an independent, original and closely supervised research project, which will culminate in an undergraduate thesis.
-For obtaining an Advanced Diploma in Sociology and Anthropology, students need to submit a proposal in March.
-Detailed guidelines for the proposal will be shared with third years during the Monsoon semester.
+The fourth-year will give Majors an opportunity to pursue an independent, original and closely supervised research project, which will culminate in an undergraduate thesis.
+To obtain an Advanced Diploma in Sociology and Anthropology, third-year students need to submit a thesis proposal in May.
 The following are the guidelines for those considering the Advanced Major in Sociology and Anthropology:

 - The course, Anthropology's Methods will help prospective Advanced Majors to develop research proposals and plans.
-Fieldwork can be conducted over the summer between semesters 6 & 7 continuing into semester 7. - In addition to working under the guidance of a faculty advisor, Advanced Majors will participate in a Monsoon and Spring Thesis Workshop, each for 4 credits.
-These will be intensive weekly sessions facilitated by different members of the faculty and will focus on critical aspects of the research process: framing questions, fieldwork methods, data analysis, working on annotated bibliographies, developing anthropological arguments, and ethnographic writing.
-Students will make regular presentations and share their writing with each other.

-- The final thesis should be between 10,000-15,000 words and cover 8 credits (4 each semester).
-The thesis will be evaluated by the faculty advisor. - Fourth-years will also have the opportunity to gain experience as Teaching Assistants (with a minimum of 2 credits of Teaching Practicum). - The ASP cohort will also organise (for 2 credits per student) an annual Symposium hosted by the department and conceptualised, curated and organised by the fourth-year students. - To complete the required 24 credits, fourth-years will be able to take an additional 1 departmental elective to broaden and deepen their engagement with the discipline.
+Fieldwork can be conducted over the summer between semesters 6 & 7 continuing into semester 7. - In addition to working under the guidance of a faculty advisor, Advanced Majors will participate in an ASP Workshop I (Monsoon) and ASP Workshop II (Spring), each for 4 credits.
+These will be intensive weekly sessions facilitated by a member of the faculty and will focus on critical aspects of the research process: framing questions, fieldwork methods, data analysis, working on annotated bibliographies, developing anthropological arguments, and ethnographic writing.
+Students will make regular presentations and share their writing with each other. - The final thesis should be between 10,000-15,000 words and cover 8 credits (4 each semester).
+The thesis will be evaluated by the faculty advisor. - Fourth-years will also have the opportunity to gain experience as Teaching Assistants (getting 2 credits for the Teaching Practicum). - The ASP cohort will also organise (for 2 credits per student) an annual Symposium in the Spring semester hosted by the department and conceptualised, curated and organised by the fourth-year students. - To complete the required 24 credits for the advanced major (the ASP requires 32 credits at minimum), fourth-years will be able to take an additional 1 departmental elective to broaden and deepen their engagement with the discipline.